-From Baker’s Beach San Francisco, the Burning Man was relocated to Nevada in 1990, specifically the Black Rock Desert’s playa.
+From Baker’s Beach San Francisco, Burning Man was relocated to Nevada in 1990, specifically the Black Rock Desert’s playa.
 The playa is a large dry lakebed, a remnant of an ancient lake called Lake Lahontan.

 In 1990, Harvey and his friends’ annual Burning Man was cut short by the police.
-They had no permit then, so they were forced to take down their effigy and disassemble it.
+They had no permit and so were forced to take down their effigy and disassemble it.
 At around the same time, another group made up of Dadaists, an art movement, was also planning to go to Black Rock Desert, Reno, Nevada for a separate event.
 Headed by Kevin Evans and John Law, their event was to be a sort of temporary autonomous zone where there are no political and formal structures but a place where you can freely express your creative side and share it with the community.

 Having heard of the event, Harvey and company took the deconstructed effigy to the Black Rock Desert with them.
-There, the two groups met and collaborated, and the Burning Man has finally found a home in the playa.
+There, the two groups met and collaborated, and Burning Man found a home in the playa.
 The burning of the effigy was so bright that it lit up the dark sky.
 It was like a beacon at night, calling people and drawing them to the community.

-How did Burning Man’s city grid started?
+How did Burning Man’s city grid start?

-At first, there was no organizational structure to the camps of the first Burning Man.
+At first, there was no organizational structure to the camps of Burning Man.
 The friends would simply gather in a circle around the bonfire.
 But as the attendees grew in number, the need to maintain safety became a real concern.
 Driving on open land with camps scattered around the center proved to be dangerous, even resulting in an accident in 1996.

 In 1998, the event was moved back to the Black Rock Desert’s playa with an improved arced city grid layout that mimics the original camping circle.
 A temporary perimeter fence was also erected.

-It is back at the Black Rock Desert that the Burning Man has remained ever since, attracting tens of thousands of people with one sole purpose – selfless self-expression guided by the founder’s 10 fundamental principles.
+It is back at the Black Rock Desert that Burning Man has remained ever since, attracting tens of thousands of people with one sole purpose – selfless self-expression guided by the founder’s 10 fundamental principles.